williamw520/zigjr/README.md

 If your function returns a `void`, it is treated as a Notification, and no response message is generated.

+#### JSON Return Value
+If the return value is already a JSON string, you can wrap it in `zigjr.JsonStr` to avoid double-serialization.
+Declare `zigjr.JsonStr` as the return type of the handler function.

 ### Error
-You can declare an error union as the return type.
+A handler function can have an error union with the return type.
 Any error returned will be packaged into a JSON-RPC error response with the `InternalError` code.

 ### Memory Management